PS Magazine

-PS: The Preventive Maintenance Monthly is a series of United States Army technical bulletins published since June 1951 as a monthly magazine with comic book-style art to illustrate proper preventive maintenance methods.
-The magazine's title derives from its being a "postscript" to technical manuals and other published maintenance guidance.
+PS: The Preventive Maintenance Monthly, more commonly referred to as PS Magazine, was a series of United States Army pocket-sized bulletins published between June 1951 and November 2019 as a monthly magazine with comic book-style art to illustrate proper preventive maintenance methods, as well as proper supply procedures and related safety.
+The magazine's title is derived from it being a "postscript" to technical manuals and other published maintenance guidance.
+In March 1987, PS was officially designated as a technical bulletin (TB 43-PS-Series).

+The magazine's history can be traced back to the similar publication Army Motors during World War II, which PS Magazine replaced in 1951.
+PS Magazine became well known for its use of recurring characters and anthropomorphic military equipment.
+Paper production of the magazine ended in 2017, though it continued in an online format.
+In January 2024, it was announced that PS Magazine would cease operations on September 30, 2024, after 73 years of publication.

 Origin – Army Motors magazine

-The Army had experienced some degree of acceptance and success during the Second World War with the instructional publication Army Motors, for which Corporal Will Eisner, an established comic-book writer-artist-editor, had been appropriated to draw such characters as Beetle Bailey-like Private Joe Dope, Lauren Bacall look-alike and "by the book" Corporal Connie Rodd, and Master Sergeant Half-Mast McCanick.
+The Army had experienced some degree of acceptance and success during World War II with the instructional publication Army Motors, for which Corporal Will Eisner, an established comic-book writer-artist-editor, had been appropriated to draw such characters as Beetle Bailey-like Private Joe Dope, Lauren Bacall look-alike and "by the book" Corporal Connie Rodd, and Master Sergeant Half-Mast McCanick.
 Eisner left the Army as a chief warrant officer to start American Visuals Corporation, a contract graphic art company.
-In response to a sudden need for maintenance instruction at the start of the Korean War, the Army contracted American Visuals Corporation to create instructional material, similar to Eisner's work on Army Motors for the Army Ordnance Corps's new publication, PS, The Preventive Maintenance Monthly, that replaced Army Motors in 1951.
+In response to a sudden need for maintenance instruction at the start of the Korean War, the Army contracted American Visuals Corporation to create instructional material, similar to Eisner's work on Army Motors for the Army Ordnance Corps's new publication, PS: The Preventive Maintenance Monthly, that replaced Army Motors in 1951.